St. Johns Neighborhood Guide

 St. Johns has had an annual parade for more than 50 years, since 1962, with homemade floats.
 It is a free, family-friendly celebration and a great way to get to know your neighbors and local businesses.

 - Saturdays, 9am to 2pm

-Originally settled independently of Portland, St. Johns used to be its own city complete with City Hall.
-Now that building houses the police station, and the two towns are one.
+Originally settled independently of Portland, St. Johns used to be its own city, complete with a City Hall.
+Now, that building houses the police station, and the two towns are one.
 Or are they?

-Of course, some of the St. Johns’ satisfaction has to do with age.
-No rocket science here.
-Plain and simple, history equals roots equals pride.
+Some of the satisfaction they experience has to do with history, which equals roots, which equals pride.
 And in St. Johns, you can’t throw a rock and not hit something historic.
-Some of the oldest buildings in all of Portland are in St. Johns, as well as some of the oldest businesses.
-The bike shop clocks in as the very first, established in 1925 and now in its third generation.
-The bakery is also in its third generation.
-The hardware store was the oldest in the land before hard times, but it’s making a comeback.
-You can chomp on pizza at a gas station that goes back to the‘30s, and the soda fountain was flowing in the ‘50s.
+Some of the oldest buildings in all of Portland are in St. Johns.
+You can chomp on pizza at a gas station that goes back to the 1930s with a soda fountain that flowed in the 1950s.

 Most of the proprietors live nearby, and their sense of community weighs in far stronger than any feelings of competition.
 When you talk to shop owners in St. Johns, they can’t wait to recommend several other shops on the block.
 They’ll tell you who owns them, how long they’ve been around, and the quality work they’re up to.